Feasibility Report

 Construction cost is the largest single variable in the development pro forma, and it's the one most often estimated incorrectly.
 General market assumptions ("hillside construction costs $800-$1,200 per square foot") aren't specific enough to underwrite an investment decision.
 The actual cost depends on the specific site conditions, access, geology, regulatory requirements, design complexity, and finish level.
 A feasibility analysis provides a Rough Order of Magnitude (ROM) estimate with identified cost ranges for each major cost category, giving the investment team the data they need to model scenarios and evaluate risk.

-What a Construction-Informed Feasibility Analysis Actually Evaluates
+What the Analysis Evaluates

 Site Conditions and Logistics